Sheldon Clare

-Sheldon Clare is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-He represents the electoral district of Prince George-North Cariboo as a member of the Conservative Party of British Columbia.
+Sheldon Clare MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Prince George-North Cariboo since 2024.
+A member of the Conservative Party, he has served as the Opposition House Leader in the legislature since 2026.

 Early life and career

 Clare was born and raised in Prince George, British Columbia.
 He currently resides there as a father to two daughters, Elise and Danielle.
 He has a Bachelor of Arts degree in International Relations from the University of British Columbia and his passion for military history led to achieve cum laude honors in his Master of Arts degree from Norwich University, a military college in Vermont.

 Since 1993, Clare has been a part of the College of New Caledonia (CNC) as a history instructor and as a contract negotiator for 12 years.
 During his time in the CNC he was the Chair of the provincial Bargaining Co-ordination Committee for six terms.
 He also served on the CNC Board of Governors.

 As a reserve army officer, Clare dedicated over seven years to teaching cadets, and his advocacy led to the establishment of a reserve infantry unit in Prince George, British Columbia.
 His military leadership also extends to community organizations as he has served two terms as president of the Royal Canadian Legion Branch 43 in Prince George and still holds the position of Legion Chair.
 He served as the national president of Canada's National Firearms Association (NFA) from 2010-2021, where he advocated for responsible firearms ownership and represented NFA at the World Forum on Shooting Activities' executive meeting.
 He is also a past multi-term president and current director at large of the Prince George Rod and Gun Club.

 Outside of his professional careers, Clare has a passion for music and has been a piper who has played with his local band since his teenage years.
 He also loves the outdoors and has interests in hunting, shooting, and downhill and cross-country skiing.
 His dedication to sports also goes beyond participation as he is a certified Biathlon Canada Technical Delegate and a trained coach, serving on the board of Biathlon BC.
 Other activities he enjoys includes caving, ice climbing, and mountaineering.
 These commitments to outdoor pursuits is demonstrated by his three-term chairmanship for the Alpine Club of Canada's Prince George Section.
 He was also a key organizer or the rejuvenated Northern Hardware Canoe Race from 2015-2019, preserving local traditions.